-On the Go Tours caters to single travelers, and has no mandatory single supplement policy on most of their group tours, meaning that they will always do their best to match you up with another solo traveller of the same sex so that you do not have to pay for a single room.
+On the Go Tours caters to single travelers, and has no mandatory single supplement policy on most of their group tours, meaning that they will always do their best to match you up with another solo traveller of the same gender, so that you do not have to pay for a single room.

 Now, lets look at how to some save money on specific modes of travel…

 - CheapAir crunched the numbers on 1.3 billion flights last year and determined that you’ll get the best domestic ticket price 54 days in advance.
 But don’t worry, if you don’t hit that magic “54 day” mark, just book between 104 to 29 days before your trip.
 That’s considered the prime booking window and should result in the lowest possible prices.
 Supposedly, within this window, airfare with hover around $10 of the lowest prices they’ll ever reach.